fabricius1/azure-machine-learning-api-deployment/README.md

-<h1 align="center">Deploy a Dockerized Machine Learning API to Azure App Service using Django Ninja and Terraform</h1>
+<h1 align="center">Deploy a Machine Learning API to Azure App Service using Docker, Terraform, and Django Ninja</h1>

 <br />